hlynch/Biometry2021/docs/Week-9-lab.md

 Duncan.model2<-lm(income[-outliers]~education[-outliers],data=Duncan)
 ```

-We see that removing these two professions changes the slope and intercept, as expected.
-Let's try doing a robust regression now.
+We see that removing these two professions changes the slope and intercept, as expected. **<span style="color: green;">Checkpoint #4: Does the change in slope and intercept when you remove those outliers make sense intuitively?</span>** Let's try doing a robust regression now.
 First, let's remind ourselves that robust regression minimizes some function of the errors.

 $$
 \sum^{n}_{i=1}f(Y_{i}-\hat{Y}_{i})